How to Choose the Best Backpacking Tent

 Freestanding

-Freestanding MSR Backpacking Tents:
+Freestanding MSR backpacking tents:

 Semi-Freestanding

-Semi-freestanding MSR Backcountry Tents:
+Semi-freestanding MSR backcountry tents:

 Non-Freestanding Tarp Shelters

-Special Note: *As the name suggests, the Thru-Hiker Mesh House shelters are essentially tent bodies, sold without a rainfly.
+*Note: As the name suggests, the Thru-Hiker Mesh House shelters are essentially tent bodies, sold without a rainfly.
 They pair with the Thru-Hiker 70 Wing and 100 Wing Shelters for weather protection.
 Used together they would be a double-wall system, however, they can be used independently of one another as ultralight options which is why we classify the Thru-Hiker Mesh House series, the 70 Wing and the 100 Wing Shelters as single-wall.

 Tent Fabrics